Sunscreens

 Certain ingredients in sunscreens can irritate some people.
 This may be due to sensitive skin or a reaction to one of the ingredients (a chemical, preservative or fragrance).

 The active ingredients in sunscreens must be listed on the label.
-However, unlike other cosmetics, sunscreens are exempt from having to list all ingredients if they comply with the Australian requirements.
+However, unlike other cosmetics, sunscreens are exempt from having to list all ingredients.

 You can check the active ingredients and preservatives of the sunscreens in our database.